bytting/bookmarkd/README.md

 # bookmarkd
-Vimium friendly view of the bookmark bar in chromium running on localhost
+Vimium friendly view of the bookmark bar in Chromium, running on localhost

+Platforms: Linux
+License: GPL3
+Status: Beta